syedpeer/vuejs-single-file-components-tutorial/README.md

 ```

-At first look, it seems strange to have all of this in one file, but it actually makes a lot more sense.
+At first look, it seems strange to have all three parts in one file, but it actually makes a lot more sense.

-In case you were wondering what "scoped" means, it limits this css to only apply to this component, so you're free to write changes to global tags without it actually affecting those tags outside this component, briliant eh?!
+The "scoped" attribute of the style limits these styles to only apply to this component and it's subcomponents.
+This means you're free to write changes to global tags without it actually affecting those tags outside this component.
+Brilliant!

 ## Why?

 How often have you had to trawl through pages of CSS to try and find the part you need to work on.
 Even worse, your component could have it's style taken from many different parts of that file.
 A class here, an id there, and somewhere in the middle a change to the global functionality of a tag.
 Not nice to maintain and where do you add new styles if you're trying to be a good developer?

 Secondly, the html could have repeated components all over the place, there's no real re-use of structure.
-You're also created mental walls between the styling, structure and behaviour of your component.
+This results in mental walls between the styling, structure and behaviour of your component.

 Finally the behaviour, by which we generally mean the JavaScript.
 Again we're stuck with code that is split across files as the original developers decided at the time.
 One project it's all in one file, another it's split by pages, another it's split by domain.